Académie militaire de la Gendarmerie nationale

-The Académie militaire de la Gendarmerie nationale (AMGN, formerly École des officiers de la gendarmerie nationale (EOGN)), literally the "National Gendarmerie Military Academy"), the French Gendarmerie nationale officers school, was created in 1901 and is based in Melun.
+The Académie militaire de la Gendarmerie nationale (AMGN, lit.
+'National Gendarmerie Military Academy'; formerly École des officiers de la gendarmerie nationale, EOGN) is the French Gendarmerie nationale officers school, created in 1901, based in Melun.
 It trains and teaches military officers who enter the officer corps.

 History

 In 1918, following the First World War, the school moved to Versailles and diversified by including in its ranks officers from not just the French Army but from other armies in Europe, as well as military police forces like the Spanish Civil Guard and the Italian Carabinieri, a tradition carried on till the present.
 It was not until 1937 that the school was presented Colours.
 This was officially handed over to the superintendent, Colonel Picot, 14 July 1937, on the Champs-Élysées by the President Albert Lebrun.
 During the Second World War, the school moved to Pau.
 In August 1943 it moved once again, this time to the Charras barracks in Courbevoie.
 It found its current home in the Augereau barracks in Melun on 1 October 1945.

-The year 2002 is particularly important for the history of the school.
-Indeed, from this date, recruitment is carried out directly by competitive examination for academics holding a master's degree.
+From 2002, recruitment is carried out directly by competitive examination for academics holding a master's degree.
 On 1 September 2008, it became the sole facility for the continuous training of Gendarmerie officers, both in the operational and support fields.
 A research centre was also created on 1 September 2008.